bluebanquise/bluebanquise/resources/documentation/configure_bluebanquise.rst

   equipment_profile:
     access_control: true

-Ok, but so all nodes will herit this value.
+Ok, but so all nodes will get this value.
 Let's check computes nodes, that are in equipment_typeC group.
 Let's check c001:

 .. code-block:: bash